 Visit the Uffizi Gallery

-Set aside two to three hours to explore Florence’s best art museum: the Uffizi Gallery.
+Art lovers should set aside two to three hours to explore Florence’s best art museum: the Uffizi Gallery.

-Prepare to be blown away by priceless pieces crafted by Italy’s foremost artistic geniuses, such as Botticelli, Michelangelo, Titian, Caravaggio, da Vinci, and Giotto.
+Prepare to be blown away by priceless pieces crafted by Italy’s foremost artistic geniuses, such as Botticelli, Michelangelo, Titian, Caravaggio, Leonardo da Vinci, and Giotto.

 Alternatively, you can choose to go on this Uffizi Gallery Small Group Tour with a Guide which already includes your ticket.
 Your guide will lead you through 50 rooms, to the gallery’s most impressive masterpieces, and tell you all about them.
 Click here to book it.